Adrian-PL/Project/README.md

 # Mutually Assured Destruction
 DISCLAIMER - Some of attributes listed here are subject to change

-STATE OF THE PROJECT - General concepts and storyline only (not included here yet) due to current priority of the education-related programming
+STATE OF THE PROJECT - General concepts and storyline only

 FEATURES